Alaska Airlines SFO Terminal!

 - Make sure to your flight information for the updated gate numbers on your boarding pass, by using the Alaska Airlines mobile app, or in the information on the mail, you will get on the registered email id.

-- You are suggested to check the flight status online on the airline’s website or by using the Alaska Airlines mobile app.
+- You should check the flight status online on the airline’s website or by using the Alaska Airlines mobile app.
 We also recommend you sign up for the Alaska Airlines flight notification.

-- If your flight lands on the international terminal and you have to board your connecting Alaska flight, then you are required to leave the security and use the AirTrain and reach the terminal from where your flight will take off.
+- If your flight lands on the international terminal and you have to board your connecting Alaska flight, then you have to leave the security and use the AirTrain and reach the terminal from where your flight will take off.
 The AirTrain are located just outside the international terminal.

 - Give yourself enough time to reach other terminals from one terminal.
 Usually, reaching terminal 2 from the international terminal only takes 5-6 minutes.
 However, be aware that the farthest gates between these two terminals can take up to 35 minutes to reach.

 Check out the Alaska Airlines SFO terminal, when traveling with Alaska Airlines flights.
 Follow the tips mentioned above, and avoid the hassle to reach the needed terminal and to board the flight.

 Moreover, we suggest you make early check-in so that you know the exact terminal from where you need to board the flight.
 You can use the online check-in service to get the boarding pass, which is available from 24 hours before the scheduled flight departure.
 You can also reach the airport early and use the check-in counter or self-service kiosk to get the boarding pass.
 However, you may face hassle due to long check-in lines at the airport in getting your boarding pass.